Skip to content

 For definitions of key terms mentioned throughout this page, you can refer to our glossary section.

-Registering and securing your signing device:
+Secure your signing device:

 When registering a new signer device in io.vault, users are required to create a PIN or passphrase for this specific device.
 Additionally, you can configure authentication preferences and enable biometrics authentication for faster access.
 This PIN/passphrase must be securely stored.